mlgvla/benning_violins/notes.md

 1. CLI/User Experience Class
     - User opens program without having to type Ruby
     - Welcomes User to Benning Violins
+    - Make Inventory objects?
-    - Loads instrument menu from website (hard code to begin with)
+    - Loads Inventory names into menu from website from Inventory Objects
-    - User selects instrument category or exit
+    - User selects instrument inventory or exit
-    - Program loads inventory of instruments from Instrument Class
+    - Program loads brief title of each instrument from Inventory Class
     - User selects instrument for details or exit
     - Program displays details of selected instrument
     - User has option to revisit inventory menu (reload) or return to main menu or exit

-2. Menu Class (maybe)
+2. Inventory Class
-    - Displays instrument categories menu in main menu (calls Scraper Class)
-    - Displays instrument inventory
+    - An Inventory has many Instruments
-    - Displays instrument details
+    - Separate instance for each type of instrument

 3. Instrument Class
     - Creates instances of Instrument Objects